 What types of treatment for cannabis use do Australians receive?

-The main type of treatment received for cannabis use in Australia is counselling, which accounts for 40% of cannabis treatment episodes.
-This is followed by information and education, which accounts for 21% of treatment episodes.
+The main type of treatment received for cannabis use in Australia is counselling, which accounts for 39% of cannabis treatment episodes.
+This is followed by information and education, which accounts for 20% of cannabis-related treatment episodes.

-In 2013-14, counselling accounted for 40% of treatment episodes for cannabis use in Australia; withdrawal management accounted for 11%; assessment accounted for 12%; support and case management accounted for 11%; rehabilitation accounted for 4%; information and education accounted for 21%; and other types of treatment accounted for 2%.
+Counselling accounts for 39% of treatment episodes for cannabis use in Australia; withdrawal management accounts for 9%; assessment accounts for 11%; support and case management accounts for 16%; rehabilitation accounts for 3%; information and education accounts for 20%; and other types of treatment (including pharmacotherapy) accounts for 2%.

 Treatment Episode: A period of contact between a client and a treatment provider.
 Only ‘closed’ treatment episodes are included in the data used here.
 An episode is closed if there is a change in the principal drug of concern, main treatment, or service delivery setting; if the treatment ends; or if the patient is imprisoned or dies.